automatika-robotics/ros-agents/docs/examples/conversational.md

 RoboML is a aggregator library that provides a model serving aparatus for locally serving opensource ML models useful in robotics.
 Learn about setting up RoboML [here](https://www.github.com/automatika-robotics/roboml).
 ```

-Additionally, we will use the client with a model called, Whisper, a popular opensource speech to text model from OpenAI for the purpose of this example.
+Additionally, we will use the client with a model called, Whisper, a popular opensource speech to text model from OpenAI.
 Lets see what the looks like in code.

 ```python
 from agents.clients.roboml import HTTPModelClient